Persistent currents and quantised vortices in a polariton superfluid

-One route to experimentally inject polaritons into a microcavity is by non-resonant (incoherent) pumping.
-For incoherent pumping, polaritons have been shown to enter, within their short lifetime, a macroscopically coherent BEC phase~\cite{kasprzak06:nature,snoke07science}.
-As a consequence of non-equilibrium currents in an inhomogeneous system, carrying particles from gain to loss dominated regions, deterministic quantised vortices have been observed to spontaneously appear~\cite{lagoudakis08}.
-However, the unusual---diffusive at small momenta---form of the excitation spectrum~\cite{szymanska06:prl,wouters:140402}, which hinders the fulfilling of the Landau criterion, puts under debate the possibility of dissipationless superflow in incoherently pumped polariton systems.
+One route to inject polaritons into a microcavity is by non-resonant (incoherent) pumping.
+For incoherent pumping, polaritons have been shown to enter, within their short lifetime, a macroscopically coherent BEC phase~\cite{kasprzak06:nature,snoke07science,lai07a}.
+However, the unusual form of the excitation spectrum---diffusive at small momenta---hinders the fulfilling of the Landau criterion and puts under debate the possibility of dissipationless superflow in incoherently pumped polariton systems~\cite{szymanska06:prl,wouters:140402,wouters10}.
+Because of the non-equilibrium nature of the polariton condensate in an inhomogeneous system, there are spontaneous supercurrents that may carry polaritons from gain to loss dominated regions.
+This can give rise to spontaneous formation of deterministic vortices, that do not necessarily imply superfluidity~\cite{lagoudakis08,keeling2009}.
+Another peculiarity of polariton systems is to be found in their polarization, giving rise to a nomenclature of half-vortices~\cite{Rubo07,lagoudakis09a}.